 Though a personal trainer cannot prescribe a meal plan that a client must follow and abide by, they can however give guidance and advice to make healthier choices.

 It is typically during the consultation that you find out whether your client has any dietary requirements, such as allergies, dislikes or particularly lifestyle commitments - such as veganism or vegetarianism.
 This allows you to best establish a strategy to best approach your client’s nutritional needs so they enjoy their food and are likely to form healthy habits.

-The way to create the best personal training session plan is to avoid neglecting nutritional guidance, and if you feel underqualified, you can take on a nutrition course to ensure you’re providing the utmost effective advice.
+The way to create the best personal training session plan is to avoid neglecting nutritional guidance, and if you feel underqualified, you can take on a level 4 nutrition course to ensure you’re providing the utmost effective advice.